StefanoDeCarli/Custom_Loop_RNN/README.md

 # Custom-Loop-RNN
-Small Toolbox to aid the training of ISS-promoted RNN architectures (LSTM and GRU)
+Small Toolbox to for RNN custom loop in matlab (LSTM and GRU)

 ## Folder Structure

 The toolbox consists of the following main components:

-1. `ISS_train.m`: The primary function for training the ISS-promoted RNN.
+1. `RNN_train.m`: The primary function for training the ISS-promoted RNN.
 2. `utilities`: A folder containing utility functions required for the training process.
 3. `monitor_data_viewer.m`: A script for visualizing the training progress and ISS metrics.
 4. `trainer.m`: A script to test the functionality of the training process using a provided dataset.
 5. `data`: Contains the dataset for testing and validation purposes.
 6. `README.md`: This file provides an overview and instructions for using the toolbox.

-## ISS_train.m
+## RNN_train.m

-This function trains an ISS-promoted network, either LSTM or GRU, and returns the trained network, training information, monitor data, and the network name.
-The network is trained to achieve the minimum validation RMSE while promoting ISS.
+This function trains an a RNN network, either LSTM or GRU, and returns the trained network, training information, monitor data, and the network name.
+The network is trained to achieve the minimum validation RMSE, which is returned.

 ### Function Signature